-Tax Planning for Family Business Succession
+Tax Planning Strategies for Companies

 Many owners of family businesses are so busy running their companies that they never get around to making formal arrangements to pass on the business to the next generation or to other partners.
 But a failure to prepare for having to hand over the reins of your company—especially in the case of an unexpected illness or death—can have serious financial consequences, and may even result in the forced sale of the business.
 While the question of who will take over your business is central to a succession plan, it is equally important to plan ahead for the tax implications of a transfer of business assets to your appointed successors.

 The systematic gifting of shares of stock in the family business is one of the most tax-efficient approaches to transferring the value of a company to the next generation.
 Under current law, you are permitted to transfer shares worth up to $14,000 to an individual child or grandchild each year without incurring Federal gift taxes.
 For a married couple, the limit is $28,000.
 This process reduces the taxable value of your estate and minimizes any estate taxes that might be owed.
 However, any amounts above these limits that are transferred count against the estate tax threshold, which in 2014 is $5.34 million for an individual and $10.68 million for a couple.
 If you have a longer time frame to plan, you may be able to transfer a significant portion of your business to your family members through tax-free gifts, while retaining control of the company until you are ready to retire.